This page about quercetin for gout, including bromelain for gout, was last reviewed, or updated, on 4 January 2018.

 A good quality capsule of it will include a smaller amount of bromelain since bromelain aids its absorption.

 Quercetin In foods The biggest sources are: onions (said to be the richest source; red have more than white and spring onions a little less than either red or white), apples (it’s in the skin not the flesh), watercress, pink grapefruit, green leafy vegetables, coriander (cilantro) and elderberries.
-And a small amount in sweet and sour cherries.
+And there is a small amount in sweet and sour cherries.

 Quercetin In beverages Beverages containing it are tea (black tea), green tea, red wine and elderberry juice.